chrisroberts/vagabond/README.md

 $ vagabond init
 ```

-This command runs the chef recipe and generates a basic Vagabondfile
+This command runs the chef recipe and generates a basic Vagabondfile and
-but does not start a container.
+creates the base containers specified in that file.
+Those base
+containers are Ubuntu 12.04 and CentOS 6.3.
+This creation process will
+take a while so now is a good time to get a fresh pot of coffee.

 Pretty simple, right?